bbauska/TUMx-DWAPNx/README.md

 previous function and that we initially got from our API and then transformed.

-So, we&apos;ll create another variable and we call it force, because it&apos;s going to be a force directed graph layout and now we can start using d3 by just typing d3 and we want a layout and it should be a force layout.
+We&apos;ll create another variable and we call it force, because it&apos;s going to be a force directed graph layout and now we can start using d3 by just typing d3 and we want a layout and it should be a force layout.
 And now we&apos;ll use function chaining that d3 uses a lot to set some settings on this.
-So, we&apos;re going to set the charge, which is basically the gravity settings and the gravity in this case should be minus 220.
+We&apos;re going to set the charge, which is basically the gravity settings and the gravity in this case should be minus 220.
 This is the force with which the nodes will repel each other.
-So, if you set this to a lower value or actually a higher value, say that&apos;s minus 10, the nodes would stay closer together and if it&apos;s something higher or more negative, like minus 220, in this case, they&apos;ll be further
+If you set this to a lower value or actually a higher value, say that&apos;s minus 10, the nodes would stay closer together and if it&apos;s something higher or more negative, like minus 220, in this case, they&apos;ll be further